-- The organic chemistry tutorials are given by Dr Paul Roberts. - The organic chemistry lectures in Michaelmas term are as follows:

-Introduction to Organic Chemistry (7 lectures) Introduction to Organic Spectroscopy (2 lectures) Orbitals and Mechanisms (7 lectures)

-- Please buy a copy of 'Organic Chemistry', either the first edition by Clayden, Greaves, Warren and Wothers, or the second edition by Clayden, Greaves and Warren.
+- The organic chemistry lectures in Michaelmas term are as follows: - Introduction to Organic Chemistry (7 lectures) - Introduction to Organic Spectroscopy (2 lectures) - Orbitals and Mechanisms (7 lectures) - The organic chemistry tutorials in SEH are given by Dr Paul Roberts. - We will cover the following topics in tutorials in MT in parallel to lectures as much as possible): basic concepts (structure, shape); stereochemistry; acidity and basicity. - Please buy a copy of 'Organic Chemistry', either the first edition by Clayden, Greaves, Warren and Wothers, or the second edition by Clayden, Greaves and Warren.
 Both editions will be fine and are available on Amazon for about £40-45 new (although used versions, particularly of the first edition, are substantially cheaper).
 This book will be invaluable throughout the whole of the course. - The first lecture course and the first tutorial are specifically intended to bridge gaps between knowledge required for A-level and that required for the first-year course.
 The first tutorial sheet is appended below for your information only (i.e., you are not expected to start or complete this before arriving in Oxford).
-It is, however, a good idea for you to read over the tutorial sheet and "Foundations of Organic Chemistry" (Oxford Chemistry Primers, No. 9) by Hornby and Peach. - Further information will be given at the start of term meeting when you arrive in Oxford.
+It is, however, a good idea for you to read over the tutorial sheet and "Foundations of Organic Chemistry" (Oxford Chemistry Primers, No. 9) by Hornby and Peach.
+College Grant funds are available to support purchases (up to £100 on books). - Further information will be given at the start of term meeting when you arrive in Oxford.